evad1n/malloc-free/README.md

 The audit function will print a diagram of the chunks similar to what is seen in [chapter 17 of the 3ep book](http://pages.cs.wisc.edu/~remzi/OSTEP/vm-freespace.pdf).
 This function will also verify the integrity of the magic number for each allocated chunk, and make sure all chunks are aligned to the 64-bit word size.

+For my shell, I ditched the ability to free a chunk by it's index in regards to a list of allocated chunks as it seemed unfaithful to the actual parameter of free which is an address.
+I let the user free at an address now (that I make sure is within heap bounds so it doesn't crash), and it's only slightly different.
+When freeing in the code, you would free from the address of the start of your data, while freeing from the shell frees at the address of the header struct.
+This is done because of the way I display addresses, in which I show the address of the node/header of a chunk because it is more true to the location of the chunk, as opposed to the location of the data the chunk represents.

 # Tests

 Unless otherwise specified, all allocated chunks in tests will be 1/20 of the heap size.
 For a heap of size 4096, this means 204.8, which will translate to 224 after alignment and adding the size of the header.